Anxiety treatment, diagnosis & prescriptions

 The doctor may also refer you to mental health professionals for additional evaluations as part of your anxiety disorder treatments.
 If you live in select provinces and territories, you can also see a mental health physician on Maple.
 A mental health physician is a general practitioner trained in diagnosing and managing mental health conditions and can provide prescription medication, if necessary.

-Can I get a prescription on Maple?
+Can I get a prescription for anxiety medication through Maple?

 Yes, our physicians can prescribe medications for anxiety disorders online during your consultation.
 Once you accept a prescription for anxiety disorders, you’ll have the option to pick it up from any pharmacy or to have it delivered right to your door at no additional cost.